-- Playing in a manner considered by the Referee to be dangerous, e.g., attempting to kick the ball while held by the goalkeeper: - Charging fairly, i.e., with the shoulder, when the ball is not within playing distance of the players concerned and they are definitely not trying to play it; - 3.
-When not playing the ball, intentionally obstructing an opponent, i.e., running between the opponent and the ball, or interposing the body so as to form an obstacle to an opponent; - 4.
-Charging the goalkeeper except when he - (a) is holding the ball; - (b) is obstructing an opponent; - (c) has passed outside his goal-area; - When playing as goalkeeper, - (a) takes more than 4 steps whilst holding, bouncing or throwing the ball in the air and catching it again without releasing it so that it is played by another player, or - (b) indulges in tactics which, in the opinion of the Referee, are designed merely to hold up the game and thus
+- Playing in a manner considered by the Referee to be dangerous, e.g., attempting to kick the ball while held by the goalkeeper: - 2.
+Charging fairly, i.e., with the shoulder, when the ball is not within playing distance of the players concerned and they are definitely not trying to play it: - 3.
+When not playing the ball, intentionally obstructing an opponent, i.e., running between the opponent and the ball, or interposing the body so as to form an obstacle to an opponent; - Charging the goalkeeper except when he (a) is holding the ball; - (b) is obstructing an opponent;

-- 3 In case of body-contact in the goal-area between an attacking player and the opposing goalkeeper not in possession of the ball, the Referee, as sole judge of intention, shall stop the game if, in his opinion, the action of the attacking player was intentional, and award an indirect free-kick. - 4 If a player leans on the shoulders of another player of his own team in front of him in order to head the ball, which he succeeds in doing, the Referee shall stop the game, caution the player for ungentlemanly conduct and award an indirect freekick to the opposing side. - 5 A player's obligation when joining or rejoining his team after the start of the match to 'report to the Referee' must be interpreted as meaning 'to draw the attention of the Referee from the touch-line'.
-The signal from the Referee shall be made by a definite gesture which makes the player understand that he may come into the field of play; it is not necessary for the Referee to wait until the game is stopped, (this does not apply in respect of an infringement of Law IV) but the Referee is the sole judge of the moment in which he gives his signal of acknowledgment. - 6 The letter and spirit of Law XII do not oblige the Referee to stop a game to administer a caution.
+- (1) If the goalkeeper either intentionally strikes an opponent by throwing the ball vigorously at him or pushes him with the ball while holding it, the Referee shall award a penalty-kick, if the offence took place within the penalty-area. - (2) If a player deliberately turns his back to an opponent when he is about to be tackled, he may be charged but not in a dangerous manner. - (3) In case of body-contact in the goal-area between an attacking player and the opposing goalkeeper not in possession of the ball, the Referee, as sole judge of intention, shall stop the game if, in his opinion, the action of the attacking player was intentional, and award an indirect free-kick. - (4) If a player leans on the shoulders of another player of his own team in front of him in order to head the ball, which he succeeds in doing, the Referee shall stop the game, caution the player for ungentlemanly conduct and award an indirect free-kick to the opposing side. - (5) A player's obligation when joining or rejoining his team after the start of the match to 'report to the Referee' must be interpreted as meaning 'to draw the attention of the Referee from the touch-line'.
+The signal from the Referee shall be made by a definite gesture which makes the player understand the he may come into the field of play; it is not necessary for the Referee to wait until the game is stopped, (this does not apply in respect of an infringement of Law IV) but the Referee is the sole judge of the moment in which he gives his signal of acknowledgement. - (6) The letter and spirit of Law XII do not oblige the Referee to stop a game to administer a caution.
 He may, if he chooses, apply the advantage.
-If he does apply the advantage, he shall caution the player when play stops. - 7 If a player covers up the ball without touching it in an endeavour not to have it played by an opponent, he obstructs but does not infringe Law XII para 3 because he is already in possession of the ball and covers it for tactical reasons whilst the ball remains within playing distance.
-In fact, he is actually playing the ball and does not commit an infringement; in this case, the player may be charged because he is in fact playing the ball. - 8 If a player intentionally stretches his arms to obstruct an opponent and steps from one side to the other, moving his arms up and down to delay his opponent, forcing him to change course, but does not make "bodily contact" the Referee shall caution the player for ungentlemanly conduct and award an indirect free-kick.
+If he does apply the advantage, he shall caution the player when play stops. - (7) If a player covers up the ball without touching it in an endeavour not to have it played by an opponent, he obstructs but does not infringe Law XII para.
+3 because he is already in possession of the ball and covers it for tactical reasons whilst the ball remains within playing distance.
+In fact, he is actually playing the ball and does not commit an infringement; in this case, the